Meleemaru2k/tamagi/README.md

 ### Game-Events
 #### Automatic Stat-Updates
-Tick -> Each Tick conditions get checked and modifications to stats get applied when certain conditions are met Each of these Ticks will have a cooldown (defined by the Tamagi-Evolution).
+Each Tick conditions get checked and modifications to stats get applied when certain conditions are met Each of these Ticks will have a cooldown (defined by the Tamagi-Evolution).
 Example: After a Tamagi got sick and then healed, it won't get sick again in the next 30 minutes.